kopensource0/Pisces/README.md

 ### Annotations
 - **Highlight** — select text and highlight with multiple color options (Okular-style)
 - **Underline** — underline selected text with color choices
+- **Comments** — click any highlight or underline to add/edit inline comments
 - **Text boxes** — draw text boxes directly on the PDF pages
   - Drag to create with custom size
   - Move and resize with 8-directional handles
   - Adjustable font size (Ctrl+scroll or +/− controls)
   - Transparent background — text floats cleanly on the PDF
 - **Bookmarks** — mark any page with a custom name, rename inline, navigate from sidebar
+- **Cross-reader compatible** — annotations are embedded directly into the PDF file via `pdf-lib`, so highlights, underlines, comments, text boxes, and bookmarks are visible in other PDF readers (Edge, Adobe Acrobat, Foxit, etc.)

 ### Notes
 - **Markdown notes panel** — write notes in Markdown alongside your PDF